kebsOps/dareyio-pbl/Project24.md

 ```

 8. Create a file – `locals.tf` to create local variables.
 Terraform does not allow assigning variable to variables.
 There is good reasons for that to avoid repeating your code unecessarily.
-So a terraform way to achieve this would be to use locals so that your code can be kept DRY
+So a terraform way to achieve this would be to use locals so that your code can be kept __"Don't Repeat Yourself" (DRY)__

 ### render Admin & Developer users list with the structure required by EKS module
 ```